Catholic Church in Iceland: Revival

 The former jurisdiction became an Apostolic Vicariate of Denmark on 15 March 1892.
 Thereafter, the island territory became for the Catholic Church an independent unit, first as the Apostolic Prefecture of Iceland on 23 June 1923 and then, not many years later, on 6 June 1929, as the Apostolic Vicariate of Iceland.
 It was on 18 October 1968 that this entity matured into the Diocese of Reykjavík.
 Even though the Catholic population remains small, both as a percentage of the overall population and in absolute numbers, it grew from about 450 in 1950 to 5,590 in 2004, during which time the total population grew from 140,000 to 290,000.

 In the twentieth century Iceland had some notable, if at times temporary, converts to the Catholic faith.
 For a time Halldór Laxness was a Catholic.
 Although this did not last, his Catholic period is of importance due to his position in modern Icelandic literature.
 A more consistently Catholic writer in Icelandic was Jón Sveinsson.
 He moved to France at the age of 13 and became a Jesuit.
 He remained in the Society of Jesus for the rest of his life.
 He was well liked as a children's book author (though he did not write in Icelandic) and he even appeared on an Icelandic postage stamp.
-In 1989 Pope John Paul II visited Iceland.
+In 1989, Pope John Paul II visited Iceland.

-Today, the number of Catholics in Iceland, a predominantly Protestant country, comprises just under 3.81% of the population, and form the third largest denomination in the country.
+Today, the number of Catholics in Iceland, a predominantly Protestant country, comprises just under 3.81% of the population, and form the second largest denomination in the country.
 The Diocese of Reykjavík covers the whole of Iceland.
 There is a Christ the King Cathedral (Dómkirkja Krists Konungs) in Reykjavík and a number of smaller churches and chapels in the larger towns.
 The Bishop of Reykjavík participates in the Scandinavian Bishops Conference.
-Many of the Catholics are Eastern European and Filipino immigrants; if they are excluded, Catholics are about 1% of the population, the figure before immigrants started coming in large numbers.
+Many of the Catholics are immigrants from Central Europe, Lithuania, the Philippines and South America; if they are excluded, Catholics are about 1% of the population, the figure before immigrants started coming in large numbers.

 On 17 June 2017 a new Catholic Church was consecrated in Reyðarfjörður in a ceremony led by Bishop Tencer.
 The church building was a gift from the Slovak Catholic Church.
 The church was built from wood in Slovakia, disassembled and shipped to Reyðarfjörður where it was re-assembled.
 Robert Fico, the Prime Minister of Slovakia, attended the consecration.

+Despite its small size, bishop David Tencer says that the Icelandic church is "the most dynamic in Europe", citing numbers: "In 2023, we had 150 baptisms, 200 confirmations and only 14 funerals."